Cavenfish/autogamess/README.md

 AutoGAMESS can be installed using

-`py -m pip install autogamess --user`
+`pip install autogamess`

 # Input Descriptions
-All user functions contian doc strings with examples and explanations of parameters and returns.
+All user functions contain doc strings with examples and explanations of parameters and returns.
 However, a few functions require specific inputs not fully explained in the doc strings.
 Such as the functions:
 * new_project
 * input_builder

-The CSV file rquired by both functions must have the following format.
+The CSV file required by both functions must have the following format.
 The first line must be the header, written exactly as follows.

 `Species,Theory,Basis Sets,External Basis Sets,Run Types`